Vianne-a1/anything/README.md

 # Install Guide:

-1. Clone the repository by running `git clone git@github.com:Vianne-a1/anything.git` in the terminal.
+1. Clone the repository by running `git clone git@github.com:Vianne-a1/anything.git` or `git clone https://github.com/Vianne-a1/anything.git` in the terminal.
-2. Enter the terminal by running `cd anything` in the terminal.
+2. Naviagte to the directory by running `cd anything` in the terminal.
 3. Install everything in requirements.txt by running `pip install -r requirements.txt` in the terminal.

 Or